 Why wallboards still matter

-Conference rooms, production booths, and pub owners need a glanceable view of multiple cities.
-Laptop clocks are too private and “world time” widgets quickly drift or lock behind subscriptions.
-The TimeyKit World Clock tool renders a clean grid that updates in real time, handles daylight saving, and works on any TV with a browser.
+Ops rooms, broadcast trucks, and pubs need a glanceable view of multiple cities.
+Laptop clocks are personal, and “world time” widgets drift or hide behind paywalls.
+The TimeyKit World Clock renders a clean grid that handles DST and runs on any TV with a browser, so the whole room shares the same truth.

 Setup checklist